vsheska/CS-680-Final-Project/README.md

 This is my final project for CS 680, Introduction to Machine Learning, at the University of Waterloo.
 Here we attempt to generate synthetic handwriting from a sequence of images.
 We explore generation with two methods, an encoder-decoder, and a generative adversarial network.

 Find in GANImplementation.py the work on the GAN model.

 Find in EncDecImplementation.py the work on the Encoder-Decoder model

+parseXML.py was used to convert the files from the IAM-OnDB to a pair of Image sequences and pen point sequences.

+GenerateTextImages.py was used to convert a character from the IAM-OnDB to an image returned as a numpy array.
+The images are stored in the Alnum and OtherSymbols folders.